Creamy Potato Bacon Soup

 - Butter – preferably salted, and no you shouldn’t skip this! 😉

-- All purpose flour – this will help thicken the soup and make it rich and creamy.
+- All-purpose flour – this will help thicken the soup and make it rich and creamy.
 Yum…

 - Milk – 2% or higher works best for this.
+For a creamier potato bacon soup, you can substitute half of the milk with half and half or heavy cream.

 - Chicken broth – I find that ‘free range’ chicken broth has the best flavor.